 Vendor Portal Technology Options

-A vendor portal allows vendors to access and provide the buying company with the necessary documents and data necessary to work together.
+A vendor portal allows vendors to access and provide the buying company with the necessary documents and data to work together.
 They also receive access to resources provided by the buying company related to the transactions between the two organizations.
 Submitting invoices, tracking payments, and submitting payment disputes are popular activities on a vendor portal.
 Sounds pretty straightforward forward right?

 In reality, vendor portals provide a wide range of functionality that allows buying and selling companies to collaborate, communicate, and transact efficiently.
-A vendor portal allows this level of collaboration no matter where the parties reside since geography and time of day are no longer barriers to efficient communication and collaboration.
+A vendor portal allows this level of collaboration, no matter where the parties reside, since geography and time of day are no longer barriers to efficient communication and collaboration.
 The portal itself is the mechanism that allows buyers and sellers to work together, but the real benefit is the customizable functionality that can be built into these portals.

 Some popular functions of vendor portal technology: